mddazure/azure-vwan-security-microhack/README.md

 ![image](images/microhack-vwan-security.png)

+:exclamation: The resources deployed in this lab incur a combined charge of around $170 per day, so do remember to delete the environment when done!

 # Prerequisites
 To make the most of your time on this MircoHack, the lab in the diagram above is deployed and configured for you through Terraform.
 You will focus on enabling and inspecting network security through the Azure portal and Cloud Shell.
 ## Task 1: Deploy